updated

 Our first language is English, but we can also get by in Portuguese, Spanish, and French.

-- Mum is an artist and a Buddhist, but currently without the time to practice either.
+- Mum is an artist, a writer, and a Buddhist, but currently without the time to practice any of these things.
 She is the driving force behind the plan to build meditation cells in the woods some day (along with a studio, an outdoor lounge with a fire-pit, and all sorts of other good things - WHEN we have the time...)

 - Dad is a mechanic.
-He likes digging ponds and watering the trees.
+He likes fixing things, and he also likes digging ponds and watering the trees.

-- Son (aged 30) is proficient with electronics and computing but nowadays spends most of his time building stone walls, pruning trees, installing irrigation pipes, and planning the nature conservation area.
-He is the MD of the project.
+- Son (aged 33) is proficient with electronics and computing but nowadays spends most of his time building stone walls, pruning trees, installing irrigation pipes, and planning the nature conservation area.
+He is the MD of the entire project.

 We all enjoy hiking, when we have the time.
 And we like sailing...

-We are eager to find someone who can be trusted to look after this place while we take a break, in the winter, and go sailing.
-This would entail feeding the chickens, cuddling the cat, and making sure that the avocado trees don't blow away.
+Besides needing some help with the land and the trees, we are also eager to find someone who can be trusted to look after this place while we take a break, in the winter, and go sailing.
+This would entail feeding the chickens, cuddling the cats, and making sure that the avocado trees don't blow away.
 In return, you get to live in our very rustic cottage with its amazing view and its opportunities for rambling, painting, and just chilling.

 There is also the possibility of some adventures under sail, for the right person - because now that the youngest member of the family has left home to do her own thing, we have a spare cabin.
 The boat is currently in the Pacific and is ready to carry us to wherever we whim.
 Polynesia?
 Canada?
 Antarctica...?
 Perhaps we'll discover another 'paradise', somewhere, and put down some more tree roots!